 Possession, use and sale of marijuana paraphernalia are all illegal in Pennsylvania, unless the paraphernalia is intended and used only for legal purposes, such as smoking tobacco.
 Paraphernalia includes any items used in the cultivation, harvesting, storage, analysis, testing, weight, or consumption of marijuana.

-Possession and use.
-Possession of marijuana is a misdemeanor with a maximum penalty of one year in jail and $2,500 in fines.
+Possession and sale.
+Possession or sale of marijuana paraphernalia is a misdemeanor with a maximum penalty of one year in jail and $2,500 in fines.

 Sale to a minor.
 If the sale is to a minor at least three years younger than the seller, the top punishment is two years in prison and $5,000 in fines.